 4. A career in Government Agencies

-Many government agencies in India and places like the US and Europe have a high demand for the Farsi or Dari or Tajik language speakers if we consider Iran and the Middle East’s geopolitical importance in general.
+Many government agencies in India and places like the US and Europe highly demand Farsi Dari or Tajik language speakers if we consider Iran and the Middle East’s geopolitical importance.

 The military, intelligence, and diplomatic agencies of India, the US, and more are keen on encouraging and recruiting people who study Persian.

-Indian Government entities like External Affairs Ministry, Tourism Department, Intelligence Agency, Foreign National Embassy, etc., offer varied job opportunities to Persian experts.
+Indian Government entities, such as the External Affairs Ministry, Tourism Department, Intelligence Agency, Foreign National Embassy, etc., offer varied job opportunities to Persian experts.

-It is no secret that Iran and the Persian language area are very rich in crude oil and other natural mineral resources.
+It is no secret that Iran and the Persian language are rich in crude oil and other natural mineral resources.

-Suppose you into the oil business or work as a rig engineer for oil companies in these places.
-You can then learn Persian as it would be an added advantage on your resume and in interacting with society.
+Suppose you are in the oil business or work as a rig engineer for oil companies in these places.
+You can then learn Persian, as it would be an added advantage on your resume and in interacting with society.

-If, as an Indian, you are into a business, and you want to increase your market share by diversifying your marketplace.
-Then, your ability to market to the ever-increasing Persian world would open lots of opportunities for you.
+If, as an Indian, you are into a business and want to increase your market share by diversifying your marketplace, Then your ability to market to the ever-increasing Persian world would open many opportunities for you.

-Besides, the people of Iran are very welcoming and hospitable toward foreigners, especially Indians, so they would be more than glad to help you with learning Persian.
+Besides, the people of Iran are very welcoming and hospitable toward foreigners, especially Indians, so they would be more than glad to help you learn Persian.

-With a population of over a hundred million speakers, there is a tremendous potential market you can tap into.
-Iran is the second-largest economy in the Middle-East, and the country holds the fourth-largest reserves of oil and the second-largest of natural gas.
+With a population of over one hundred million speakers, Iran is a tremendous potential market you can tap into.
+Iran is the second-largest economy in the Middle East, and the country holds the fourth-largest reserves of oil and the second-largest of natural gas.

-Your ability to communicate in Farsi, considering its complex idiosyncrasies and cultural complexity, will give you a substantial economic advantage, both now and in the future.
+Considering its complex idiosyncrasies and cultural complexity, your ability to communicate in Farsi will give you a substantial economic advantage, both now and in the future.

 6. You can benefit more from travel experiences

 Iran is a stunningly beautiful country with a diverse, vibrant, unique, and long history.
-The nation has plenty of historic places, and it has some of the friendliest people in the world.
+The nation has plenty of historic places and some of the friendliest people in the world.
 Iran is home to more than 17 UNESCO heritage sites.

 These include a bazaar complex, monastic ensembles, a palace, an old hydraulic system, and more.
 Iran is a geographically diverse place of indescribable beauty.
-Over 5 million people visit this county every year, which supports the tourism and travel industry.
+Over 5 million people visit this country annually, supporting the tourism and travel industry.

 You, too, can enjoy the best of your leisure and holiday time.
-Traveling will become more comfortable for you by the time you have started speaking Farsi.
+Traveling will become more comfortable for you when you start speaking Farsi.

 Read → (i) Should I Learn Turkish? (ii) Learn Persian in Delhi (iii) Arabic Classes in Delhi (iv) Benefits of Arabic (iv) Top Arabic Films (v) Best Persian Movies (vi) Movies to Learn Turkish.